+Prerequisites: Chemistry; 3.25 GPA

-Prerequisites: Chemistry B or above in Algebra 1 and 2; 3.25 GPA-for college credit.
-A&P, in this setting, This course introduces you to the anatomy and physiology of the human body.
+This course introduces you to the anatomy and physiology of the human body.
 To better comprehend the human form, the students will dissect various organs and take two supporting field trips.
 The course covers cytology, histology, homeostasis, and metabolism as well as the structures involving the skeletal, muscular, sense, cardiovascular, endocrine, immune, nervous, respiratory and renal/urinary systems as required by WAU.
 The reproductive system will be covered as time allows.